Coalición Floresta Logo Coalición Floresta Search Buscar

 4.3 Recommendations for future studies.

-5. Management Platform 5.1 Date of constitution of the Local Biological Corridor Council 5.2 Members of the Local Biological Corridor Council 5.3 Other organizations that support actions of the Biological Corridor 5.4 Frequency of meetings of the Local Biological Corridor Council 5.5 Date of elaboration of the Strategic Plan _______ Duration:____years 5.6 Date of elaboration of the Annual Work Plan:________ Duration:____years 5.7 Date of elaboration of the Internal Regulations 5.8 Support from the Conservation Area: personnel, equipment, budget, infrastructure, others.
+5. Management platform 5.1 Date of constitution of the Local Biological Corridor Council 5.2 Members of the Local Biological Corridor Council 5.3 Other organizations that support Biological Corridor actions 5.4 Frequency of meetings of the Local Biological Corridor Council 5.5 Date of preparation of the Strategic Plan _______ Duration:____years 5.6 Date of preparation of the Annual Work Plan:________ Duration:____years 5.7 Date of preparation of the Internal Regulations 5.8 Support from the Conservation Area: personnel, equipment, budget, infrastructure, others.

 a.
-To comply with this requirement, the boundary map of the biological corridor must be submitted to the PNCB Coordination in ArcView or ArcGis digital files and in CRTM 05 coordinates at a scale of 1:50000, a digital file of the map in JPG, TIF, or GIF electronic format, and a printed copy; (*)b. the biological corridor map shall be included in the National Map of biological corridors, with the intention that said National Map be reviewed once a year (the national map of biological corridors can be downloaded at the following electronic address: http://www.sinac.go.cr/corredoresbiologicos/documentacion/MapaCB.jpg) (Note from Sinalevi: This map was extracted from the Website of the National System of Conservation Areas and can be consulted Here, and is transcribed below:)
+To meet this requirement, the boundary map of the biological corridor must be submitted to the PNCB Coordination in ArcView or ArcGis digital files and in CRTM 05 coordinates at a scale of 1:50000, a digital file of the map in JPG, TIF, or GIF electronic format, and a printed copy; (*)b. the map of the biological corridor will be included in the National Map of biological corridors, with the intention that said National Map be reviewed once a year (the national map of biological corridors can be downloaded at the following electronic address: http://www.sinac.go.cr/corredoresbiologicos/documentacion/MapaCB.jpg) (Sinalevi Note: The present map was extracted from the Website of the National System of Conservation Areas, can be consulted Here, and is transcribed below:)

-(*)(Thus reformed point 2) subsection b) above by means of resolution R-SINAC-CONAC-028-2011 of May 30 of 2011) c.
-All biological corridors located within the National Map of Biological Corridors published by SINAC, shall be recognized as the official biological corridors of Costa Rica.
+(*)(Thus reformed point 2) subsection b) above through resolution R-SINAC-CONAC-028-2011 of May 30, 2011) c.
+All biological corridors that are located within the National Map of Biological Corridors published by SINAC will be recognized as the official biological corridors of Costa Rica.

-(Thus added subsection c) above by means of resolution R-SINAC-CONAC-028-2011 of May 30, 2011) 3.
+(Thus added subsection c) above through resolution R-SINAC-CONAC-028-2011 of May 30, 2011) 3.
 General information about the Local Council that manages the Biological Corridor:

 (*)a.
-The official form of General Information of the Local Biological Corridor Council must be provided (which can be downloaded from the following electronic address: http://www.sinac.go.cr/corredoresbiologicos/FormInfoCLCB.pdf), said form must be submitted to the PNCB Coordination in original print and in an electronic digital file, (Note from Sinalevi: This form was extracted from the Website of the National System of Conservation Areas and can be consulted Here, and is transcribed below:)
+The official General Information of the Local Biological Corridor Council form must be provided (which can be downloaded from the following electronic address: http://www.sinac.go.cr/corredoresbiologicos/FormInfoCLCB.pdf).
+This form must be submitted to the PNCB Coordination in printed original and in a digital electronic file, (Sinalevi Note: The present form was extracted from the Website of the National System of Conservation Areas, can be consulted Here, and is transcribed below:)

-Form of General Information of the Local Biological Corridor Council 1.
+General Information Form for the Local Biological Corridor Council 1.
 Name of the Biological Corridor:

 ________________________________________________________________ 2.
 Name of the Conservation Area where the Biological Corridor is located: